 Gary V. on Marketing and Doing Business

 You have to market and do business for the year we actually live in.
 Gary demonstrated this throughout his career in many ways.
 In 1997 he knew that computers were starting to get big.
 He focused his business on creating a website, doing email marketing and using Google Adwords.
-Some of these things were in their infancy, but he was using the tools of the time to build his business.
-Flash forward to 2006 and he also jumped on Youtube.
-Youtube had just started, but it was an innovative technology of the time, so he used it to create his Wine Library TV.
+Nowadays what you have to do is get a gmb listing verification.
 Always focusing on what is relevant at the moment has led to his success.

 Gary V. on Patience and Persistence